munificent/craftinginterpreters/book/calls-and-functions.md

 ^code reset-frame-count (1 before, 1 after)

+The "vm.h" header needs access to ObjFunction, so we need an include:

+^code vm-include-object (2 before, 1 after)

-Now, we've got some grunt work ahead of us.
+Now we're ready to move over to the VM's implementation file.
+We've got some grunt work ahead of us.
 We've moved `ip` out of the VM struct and into CallFrame.
 We need to fix every line of code in the VM that touches `ip` to handle that.
 Also, the instructions that access local variables by stack slot need to be updated to do so relative to the current CallFrame's `slots` field.

 We'll start at the top and plow through it: